StrikerX3/virt86/README.md

 ### Building on Mac OS X

 Install [brew](https://brew.sh/) if you haven't already.
 The default installation is sufficient.
+Xcode is not needed to compile the library -- virt86 can be compiled with the Xcode command line tools included with brew.

 ```bash
 git clone https://github.com/StrikerX3/virt86.git